Week 24.1 GRPC

 - Install the

-command, providing the necessary options and the path to your.proto
+proto-loader-gen-typescommand, providing the necessary options and the path to your.protofile:

 Updating the Code